tlpss/Flask_RESTplus/README.md

 3. learn to use both docker and docker-compose (on an old laptop running ubuntu server)
 4. create a very simple CI pipeline using Travis CI to see how it differs from Jenkins (coverage with codecov.io, unittesting..)

-N.B. all of this is run in the development-environment